cambridge-cares/TheWorldAvatar/Agents/HistoricalHouse45UtilitiesAgent/README.md

 *Integration tests (`DateTSClientDecoratorIntegrationT` and `QueryHandlerIntegrationT`) are ignored in the default Maven test settings and when building the agent in Docker.
 They can be run in a CLI with `mvn clean integration-test`, and must not be included when creating the Docker image.
 The test containers are unable to access the host Docker daemon from within the container.

+#### 2.3 Stack Deployment

+If you want to spin up this agent as part of a stack, do the following:
+- Copy the contents of `config/client.properties_stack` into `config/client.properties`, inserting the name of your stack.
+- Build the image via `docker-compose build`.
+Do not start the container.
+- Copy the `json` file from the `stack-manager-input-config` folder into the `inputs/config` folder of the stack manager, adjusting the absolute path of the bind mount as required.
+- Start the stack manager as usual.
+This should start the container.

 ### 3. Running the Agent
 #### 3.1 Precursor
 In the `root/data` directory, please place the Excel workbook.
 If there is a preceding mapping file,